bonny/WordPress-Simple-History/readme.txt

 - Fix error when categories changes was shown in the log.
 - Fix error when a ACF Field Group was saved.
 - Fix error when the IP address anonymization function tried to anonymize an empty IP adress.
 Could happen when for example running wp cron locally on your server.
+- Rewrote logger loading method so now it's possible to name your loggers in a WordPress codings standard compatible way.
+Also: made a bit more code more WordPress-ish.

 = 2.22.1 (May 2018) =